LonesG/camperhacks/README.md

 - ## Design
     -   #### Colour Scheme
-        -   The main colours used in this project are Prussian Blue (#003049), Gold Drop (#f77f00) and Shamrock (#3fe491).
+        -   The main colours used in this project are Prussian Blue (#003049), Gold Drop (#f77f00), Saffron (##f4d023) and Shamrock (#3fe491).
-        - The blue color reflects the open sky, good weather and sunny days.
-The golden color, again represents the sun and warm weather that is much loved by campers.
-Finally, the aqua color represents the water in nature.
+        - The blue color reflects the open sky and fine weather.
+The golden colors, again represent the sun and warm weather that is much loved by campers.
+Finally, the aqua color represents water in nature.
         -   I made this pallete on iColorpalette.com.
 When I played around with the website, I didn't like the second color, Torch Red as I found it wasn't very easy on the eyes.
                                     ![Colour Scheme](assets/wireframes/pallete.png)